jmsfrancies/Business_Analytics_Practice/README.md

 # Business_Analytics_Practice
 A sample of my GroceryStore database and python scripts.
 While I'm looking for a Job!

-### Command to install all of the python dependencies with pipenv
+### Commands to install pipenv and all of the python dependencies with pipenv
+pip install pipenv
+pipenv shell
 pipenv install -r requirements.txt

 ### Location of the python files and command to use to run the files with python3